Westford Youth Soccer Association

 Section 5.
 Quorum

 The presence of half the members, or 7 members, whichever is less, of the Board is necessary to conduct any business other than adjournment.
+Attendance may be in person or via teleconference or other remote attendance means as long as the member can participate in real time.

 Section 6.
 Voting